coq/coq/CONTRIBUTING.md

 should clearly say so from the beginning to avoid the contributor spending time in vain.

+Furthermore, when reviewing a first contribution (GitHub highlights first-time contributors), be extra careful to be welcoming, whatever the decision on the PR is.
+When approving a PR, consider thanking the newcomer for their contribution, even if it is a very small one (in cases where, if the PR had come from a regular contributor, it would have felt OK to just merge it without comment).
+When rejecting a PR, take some extra steps to explain the reasons, so that it doesn't feel hurtful.
+Don't hesitate to still thank the contributor and possibly redirect them to smaller tasks that might be more appropriate for a newcomer.

 #### Collaborating on a pull request ####

 Beyond making suggestions to a PR author during the review process,